PuneethaPai/RPPP/blog.md

 ### Setup DVC remote connection:

 Once you have setup [credentials](https://www.jenkins.io/doc/book/using/using-credentials/) in Jenkins, we can use it in a stage as follows.

 With `dvc status -r origin` we test our connect with the remote.
-DVC remote informations are define in file [.dvc/config](./.dvc/config) file.
+DVC remote informations are defined in the config, [.dvc/config](./.dvc/config) file.

 ```Groovy
 stage('Setup DVC Creds') {